 - 1. Login to eARS - 2.
 Click on the Pre-Audit (MSVCC) tab - 3.
 View and/or download VCC courses, faculty and students - a.
 Click on the green tabs - b.
-Files can be viewed and/or downloaded to Excel - Review for accuracy, that is, each VCC course ID matches the course ID in the SIS (Banner, Colleague, Alliant, etc.). - a.
+Files can be viewed and/or downloaded to Excel - 4.
+Review for accuracy, that is, each VCC course ID matches the course ID in the college's SIS (Banner, Colleague, Alliant, etc.). - a.
 Once in agreement the person responsible for VCC should complete the next two steps - b.
 Check the "I concur our virtual..." checkbox - c.
 Press the "Submit Pre-Audit Data" button - 5.
 Click on the eAudit Summary tab - 6.
 Download VCC Student Schedule file - a.
 This file contains only 'crossed' students that is, local students that took courses from other districts - b.
-Save the VCCxxxyyyyts.txt to your computer - i. xxx = District - ii. yyyy = Year - iii. t = Term - iv. s = indicates Student Schedule file - 7.
-Create term data files (Primary Enrollment, Course, Student Schedule, and Faculty) - Extract data from your SIS to create text files - For the Student Schedule extract traditional and MSVCC courses, i.e., all of your students taking your courses - ii.
+Save the VCCxxxyyyyts.txt to the computer - i. xxx = District - ii. yyyy = Year - iii. t = Term - iv. s = indicates Student Schedule file - 7.
+Create term data files (Primary Enrollment, Course, Student Schedule, and Faculty) - a.
+Extract data from the SIS to create text files - i.
+For the Student Schedule extract traditional and MSVCC courses, i.e., all your students taking your courses - ii.
 To assist getting the grades for your students, download some/all of the extracts provided in the Tables & Views tab - b.
 Use file layouts and definitions as outlined in this manual - c.
 Append the VCCxxxyyyyts.txt to the created Student Schedule file - 8.
 Click on the File Upload & Validation tab - a.
 Upload files in this order: faculty, course, primary enrollment, student schedule - b.
 Validations are performed as each file is uploaded - c.
-If upload fails validation, then click on File View button (in red) on bottom of main screen to view/download error list - d.
-Reload until all errors are cleared - i.
-Sometimes, it is necessary to reload a file that loaded successfully - 9.
-Secondary Verification
+If upload fails validation, then click on File View button (in red) on bottom of main screen to view/download error list - i.
+Reload until all errors are cleared.
+Note: It is necessary to reload a file that loaded successfully

-- Once the upload of all files is successful, an automatic email is sent to MCCB requesting the Secondary Verification - b.
-Note, the Summary Enrollment Report is now optional - c.
+- 9. Secondary Verification - Once the upload of all files is successful, an automatic email is sent to MCCB requesting the Secondary Verification - b.
+The Summary Enrollment Report is now optional in eARS - c.
 Successful upload does not necessarily mean all data is accurate - d.
-The Secondary Verification results are placed in the Secure FTP folder - i.
+The Secondary Demographic Verification (SDV) profile is placed in the Secure FTP folder - i.
 The spreadsheet contains many worksheets providing multiple ways to view the data - ii.
 Please forward to any and all personnel that is responsible for a given type of data - iii.
 Review worksheets in great detail - 10.
-Upon receipt of Secondary Verification Spreadsheet - a.
-A button will appear on page to accept/confirm verification - i.
+Upon receipt of Secondary Demographic Verification profile - i.
+A Confirm Secondary Verification button will appear in eARS to accept/confirm verification.
 Do not press the confirmation button until everything and everyone are on board with the data - b.
-Might have to reload some files or all files - i.
+A reload of some files or all files may be necessary: - i.
 Nothing to cancel - ii.
 Do this as many times as needed - 11.
-Once the college agrees with Secondary verification - a.
+Once the college agrees with Secondary Demographic Verification profile: - a.
 Click on the Confirm Secondary Verification button - b.
 This locks files and allows MCCB to generate an Audit Sample - 12.
-Now it is time to negotiate a time for an Audit visit - a.
-Emails between appropriate data contact and MCCB will ensue - b.
-Upon agreeing on a date, the MCCB will schedule a date - i.
-Date will display on main screen - 13.
-The day before the scheduled visit a link will appear on main screen - a.
-The link allows the college to view and download the student audit sample
+Now it is time to schedule a time for an Audit visit, within 14 business days of the college's final confirmation of its term data: - a.
+Emails between appropriate data contact and MCCB will ensue.
+Upon agreeing on a date, the MCCB will schedule a date.
+The date will then display on main screen. - b.
+The day before the scheduled visit eARS and note that a link will appear on main screen.
+The link allows the college to view and download the student audit sample.